acetic acid

 Importance

-Off-flavour in beer.
-The flavour of affected beers can be worsened by the presence of 2,3-butanedione, or improved by ethyl butyrate derived from metabolism of butyric acid by yeast.
+Butyric acid is an off-flavour in beer.
+The flavour of affected beers can be worsened by the presence of 2,3-butanedione (diacetyl), or improved by ethyl butyrate derived from metabolism of butyric acid by yeast.

 CAS registry number